tkr22777/teaching-cs-630/week_04/02_ddl_drop_truncate.md

 ## Overview

-This guide covers DROP and TRUNCATE commands for removing database objects and data in PostgreSQL.
+This guide covers DROP and TRUNCATE commands for removing database objects and data using standard SQL.
 These are powerful commands that permanently delete data, so use them carefully.

 ## DROP Statement